raichkel/GR_in_VR/docs/index.md

-# Welcome!
-This is the documentation for the GR in VR project
+# Welcome to the documentation for the GR in VR project!

-###  Project using the Gradus package in Julia to display black holes using virtual reality.
+####  A project using the Gradus package in Julia to display black holes using virtual reality.

-Trajectory of the observer is pre-computed using the Gradus package, and then passed to Unity, which will display the scenario in VR. \
+The trajectory of an observer is pre-computed using the Gradus package, and then passed to Unity, which displays the scenario in VR. \
 This project is designed for use on High Performance Computing (HPC) systems.